tytydraco/yessleep/out/I_found_every_girlfriend_Ive_ever_had_lined_up_dead_on_my_living_room_floor_Final.md

 I'll hand myself in first thing tomorrow morning.
 MM is going to go to the police station in Pitwell and give a statement in support of me as well.
 If we can just get the police to believe us then they will have a real chance of solving not just the Student Ripper murders, but the [Whistler Mountain killings](https://www.reddit.com/r/nosleep/comments/wzqzy7/no_one_knows_what_really_happened_up_whistler/) as well.

-All that remains is to ask you to stay vigilant whilst I'm in custody.
+All that remains is to ask you to stay vigilant.
 Rose is still out there, and there's no telling what she'll do or where she'll strike next.

 Take care,